Symptoms and conditions of cervical spine compression causing internal jugular vein stenosis

 A number of important structures related to symptoms and conditions of cervical spine instability run through the carotid triangle of the neck.

 The carotid triangle is formed by three muscles

 - The sternocleidomastoid muscle.
 This muscle moves your head to the chin to chest (down) and chin (up) in sky positions.
 It rotates your head to the left and right and the motion of putting your right ear on your right shoulder and left ear on your left shoulder.
 Dysfunction of this muscle can cause compression on the carotid triangle during any of these motions.

 - The superior belly of the omohyoid muscle.
-The omohyoid muscle, which is divided into two parts the superior belly being one, is responsible for many functions, the two we would like to highlight here is its role in normal swallowing (it restores breathing after the swallow) and its responsibility to the carotid sheath.
+The omohyoid muscle, which is divided into two parts the superior belly being one, is responsible for many functions, the two we would like to highlight here are its role in normal swallowing (it restores breathing after the swallow) and its responsibility to the carotid sheath.
 The carotid sheath is the connective tissue, the fascia that surrounds the vascular vessels of the neck.
 The omohyoid muscle pulls back on the fascia to allow normal or low pressure in the internal jugular vein so blood flow is normalized with the brain.

 - The posterior belly of the digastric muscle with the stylohyoideus.
 The digastric muscle opens your mouth.
 The stylohyoideus moves your tongue.

 If there are spasms, dysfunctions, instability with any of the muscles, you can see the consequence especially on the acts of eating, chewing, swallowing, and saliva buildup, etc. The next question is, why are these muscles in spasm?
 What is causing them to spasm and compress the nerves, arteries, and veins?
 Further, as these muscles are tensing what are they doing to the internal jugular vein, the carotid artery, and the cranial nerves?

 Compression in the carotid triangle – The cranial nerves